Action Entity

 | Description | Optional documentation |

-| Arguments | Variables injected before execution |
+| Arguments | Variables injected after pre-script, before condition evaluation |

 Script Execution

-// Incoming message
+// Incoming message (fields at top-level in V8)

-const eventType = message.type;
+const eventType = type;

-const payload = message.data;
+const payload = data;

 // Environment variables